laetitiaphimmasane/laetitiaphimmasane/README.md

 - 🌱 I’m currently learning et working on :
  a school project : Find Your Trip, an application mobile with React Native and NodeJS. a personnal project : a bot, named Cat Memes Bot, which will provide social content on Twitter.
-- You can find me on Linkedin : Laëtitia Phimmasane.

 <!---